 On the last day of our New Zealand adventures, we had a short drive to the ferry in Picton at the northern end of the South Island, and wanted one last taste of the amazing wilderness we’d encountered across the country during our two week ramble.
-Perusing the map and a guidebook that pointed us toward lesser-traveled locations, we spotted a scenic gorge at the Pelorus River bridge, which happened to be on our route, and turned out to be a perfect afternoon to capture a final few dozen frames of New Zealand travel photography.
+Perusing the map and a guidebook that pointed us toward lesser-traveled locations, we spotted a scenic gorge at the Pelorus River bridge.
+This beautiful spot happened to be on our route, and turned out to be a perfect afternoon to capture a final few dozen frames of New Zealand travel photography.

-The path to Te Hoiere river winds through lush forest, ferns and colorful berries, and is shaded by tall trees.
+The path to Te Hoiere river winds through lush forest, ferns and colourful berries, and is shaded by tall trees.
 While most people seemed to choose paths to the bridge itself, we picked a trail that led a little further up the gorge.
 It was quiet, peaceful, and we hadn’t even reached the water yet.

 Emerging from the forest, we discovered a beautiful crystal clear river, tinted green, meandering through smooth boulders and colorful rocky riverbanks.
 The texture of the stones, and clarity of the water was so inviting, we lingered in the afternoon sun, soaking up the natural beauty.